How to Secure Your Crypto: Cold Storage vs. Hot Wallets

 The consequences are irreversible.
 In the Ethereum ecosystem, the "Finality" of a transaction means there is no "undo" button or customer support to call.
 Once a transaction is broadcasted and confirmed on-chain, those assets are moved.
 For institutional-grade security, failing to separate your "spending" environment from your "savings" environment is a catastrophic oversight.

-Advanced Security Protocols and Industry Tools
+Advanced Security Tools

 Implementing Air-Gapped Hardware Solutions